 7. Learn More About Your Readers With Analytics

-Sure, you’ve got Google Analytics to break down your web statistics but does it tell you the most common industries and positions that are following your blog?
-Heck no!
-Learn more information about your readers with demographic insights from the LinkedIn Publisher platform.
+Sure, you’ve got Google Analytics to track your web statistics, but does it tell you the most common industries and positions that are following your blog?

-Although I don’t have data to back this up, I’ve noticed that engagement is impressively high for myself, my clients and many small business owners that I see using the LinkedIn Publishing platform.
-I’m getting comments almost instantly after publishing, which is rare for my Top Dog Social Media blog despite the fact that I get a ton of traffic here.
+I’ve noticed that engagement is impressively high for both myself, my clients and many small business owners that I see using the LinkedIn publishing platform.
+I’m getting comments almost instantly after publishing, which is rare for my Top Dog Social Media, blog even though I get a ton of traffic on it.

-Topics that resonate with the LinkedIn community have a great shot at getting high exposure and engagement so experiment to find the content that works best for you.
+Topics that resonate with the LinkedIn community have a great shot at getting higher exposure and engagement, so experiment to find the content that works best for you.

-A 2012 survey concluded that 49% of LinkedIn users have a household income of over $100,000 and more recent stats have shown us that it’s 277% more effective for B2B lead generation than Twitter or Facebook.
-With the results I’ve seen so far, I’m prepared to say that ONE view on the LinkedIn Publishing platform is equal to at least 10 on my regular blog.
+A 2018 survey concluded that 60% of LinkedIn users have a household income of over $100,000 and more stats have shown that it’s 277% more effective for B2B lead generation than Twitter or Facebook.

 10. Gauge Your Best Content